-Anyone can benefit from lifting heavy, but technique and timing are key.
-Personal trainer Ian Gardner explains.
+Anyone can benefit from lifting heavy, but technique and timing are key as personal trainer Ian Gardner explains

 Heavy lifting isn’t just for burly blokes and powerlifters – anyone looking to injury-proof their bodies and improve their general wellbeing can reap the rewards of going big.
 Lifting heavy means you build strength a lot quicker than lifting with a higher rep scheme, and increased strength leads to increased sporting performance through a higher power output.

 But the benefits don’t end there: if you’re looking to lose body fat, heavy lifting – due to the higher rate of post-exercise energy expenditure (the amount of calories you continue to burn at rest) – will help you craft a strong, lean physique.
 It also improves bone density and strengthens connective tissues, keeping you fit and healthy as you get older.

 1. Lifting too heavy

 While lifting heavy and pushing the limits of your body’s strength is important to reap the benefits, it can also be detrimental if you lift what you simply aren’t capable of.
 This will leave you open to an array of injuries from muscle strains to tendon ruptures.
 Use a weight you can lift with good form and through the full range of motion.

 Countless research shows that injury rates are greatly reduced by an effective warm-up.
 Remember, though, that the warm-up needs to be specific to the movement, so I would recommend a short 3-5min heart-raiser, 2-3 dynamic stretches on the muscle groups you will be working, followed by 2 warm-up sets of the exercise at an intensity of about 50-70% of the maximum weight you will be lifting.